 While the official name of this monument is the Texas African American History Memorial, it is popularly known as the Juneteenth Monument.
-Texas’s capitol has at least eight memorials to the Confederacy but up until 2016 there was nothing on the grounds dedicated to the one-in-seven Texans who are Black.
+Texas’s Capitol has at least eight memorials to the Confederacy but up until 2016 there was nothing on the grounds dedicated to the one-in-seven Texans who are Black.
 At that time, Juneteenth, which started in Texas was on its way to becoming a National Holiday and the state, at the urging of the Black community, decided to honor the day and the people who celebrated it at the end of the Civil War.

 I was standing at the Capitol Building photographing the Confederate Texas Ranger monument when I looked down the incline and could see the Juneteenth Monument.
 My wife Michele was born on Juneteenth and her church has an annual Juneteenth celebration, so this monument has a personal meeting for her.
-We were surprised at how large the memorial was and its mixture of realistic, idealized, and abstract art on the ediface.
+We were surprised at how large the memorial was and its mixture of realistic, idealized, and abstract art on the edifice.

 Above, you can see the monument from its back side.
 The United States Flag and the Lone Star flag are very prominent.
 The artist wanted to tell the story of Blacks in Texas under the Texas Republic and under the United States.
 On the right you can see why Blacks were kidnapped and brought to Texas to pick cotton and care for cattle.
 In the center are two Black men who were involved in establishing Texas as a state, but who were shut out of its power.
 To the left is a scene depicting the revolt against Mexico and the Black participation in the insurrection.